Keeper’s Guide to Man-in-the-Middle (MITM) Attacks

 Learn to Understand, Detect and Protect Against Software Supply Chain Attacks

-A man-in-the-middle attack, or MITM, is a cyberattack where a cybercriminal intercepts data sent between two businesses or people.
-The purpose of the interception is to either steal, eavesdrop, or modify the data for some malicious purpose, such as extorting money.
+Man-in-the-Middle (MITM) attack is a cyber attack where a cybercriminal intercepts data sent between two businesses or people.
+The purpose of the interception is to either steal, eavesdrop or modify the data for some malicious purpose, such as extorting money.

 How Does a Man-in-the-Middle Attack Work?

-MITM attacks depend on the manipulation of networks or creating malicious networks the cybercriminal controls.
-The cybercriminal intercepts traffic and either lets it pass through, collecting information as it goes, or reroutes it to somewhere else.
+MITM attacks depend on the manipulation of existing networks or the creation of malicious networks the cybercriminal controls.
+The cybercriminal intercepts traffic and either lets it pass through, collecting information as it goes or reroutes it somewhere else.

-Cybercriminals essentially act as “middlemen” between the person sending information and the one receiving it, hence the name “man-in-the-middle attack”.
+Cybercriminals essentially act as “middlemen” between the person sending information and the one receiving it, hence the name "man-in-the-middle attack."
 These attacks are surprisingly common, especially on public WiFi.
-Since public WiFi is often unsecured, you can’t know who is monitoring or intercepting web traffic, since anyone can sign on.
+Public WiFi is often unsecured, so you can't know who is monitoring or intercepting web traffic since anyone can sign on.

 Types of MITM Attacks

-There are several kinds of MITM attacks, making them some of the most versatile cyberthreats around today.
-These include:
+There are several kinds of MITM attacks, making them one of the most versatile cyber threats around today.

 Rogue Access Point